 Public Comment on Draft Recommendation

-Public Comment on Draft Recommendation

 There were no specific public comments on this issue, and/or any comments received were in agreement with the Report's findings.

-Final Recommendation #6

-Explore mechanisms to improve public comment through adjusted time allotments, forward planning regarding the number of consultations given anticipated growth in participation, and new tools that facilitate participation.

 ICANN also should establish a process under the Public Comment Process where those who commented or replied during the Public Comment and/or Reply Comment period(s) can request changes to the synthesis reports in cases where they believe the Staff incorrectly summarized their comment(s).

 Report Section 10.
-MULTILINGUALISM: ATRT2 Recommendation #887 (Assessment of ATRT1 Recommendations 18, 19, and 22)
+MULTILINGUALISM: ATRT2 Recommendation #87 (Assessment of ATRT1 Recommendations 18, 19, and 22)